noironetworks/cko/README.md

 #### 5.1.3 Verification of connectivity to Git

-Configuration of cluster is packaged in to following files and pushed to the Git repository:
+Configuration of the workload cluster is packaged in to following files and pushed to the Git repository:
 The folder structure is the following:

 ```